Insaf01/proposal/propsals/proposal-phase-2.md

 ## Budget

-We propose a budget limit of **USD 10,600** for 12 months (average ~$880/month).
+We propose a budget limit of **USD 10,600** for 12 months, with the average of $880/month.
+For comparison, the previous [proposal](https://proposals.decred.org/proposals/d0c32d5) had 6+ months with an average $1,030/month.
 All funds not spent by the proposal will remain in the treasury.

 | Category | Details                                    | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|